scribear/ScribeAR.github.io/Readme/WalkThroughGuide.md

-## Walkthrough Taks with UI components
+## Walkthrough Task with UI components

 Create a self-Introduction popup card with component to help you better understand ui components and how to use them properly.